Giovanni Host-Venturi

-Giovanni Host-Venturi, also known as "Nino" Host-Venturi (born Giovanni Host-Ivessich; Fiume, 24 June 1892 – Buenos Aires, 29 April 1980) was an Italian fascist politician and historian.
+Giovanni Host-Venturi, also known as "Nino" Host-Venturi (born Giovanni Host-Ivessich; 24 June 1892 – 29 April 1980) was an Italian fascist politician and historian.

 Italian irredentist

 Born as Giovanni Host-Ivessich in Fiume, then Austria-Hungary, Nino Host obtained a license to middle school, and specialized as a dentistry technician.
 In the eve of World War I, he enrolled the Sursum Corda.
 An Italian irredentist, he defected to the Italians and participated as a volunteer, with the new nom de guerre "Venturi" earning thrice a Silver Medal of Military Valor and the rank of captain of the Alpini and then the Arditi.

 In November 1918 he arrived in Fiume with the Italian occupation troops, and immediately was co-opted in the Italian National Council of Fiume.
 In Fiume in April 1919, Giovanni Venturi created the "Legion of Fiume", consisting of a core of volunteers officially to defend the city from the French army contingent in the city, who took a pro-Yugoslav stance.

 In May 1919, Host-Venturi went to Milan to meet Benito Mussolini, from which he obtained promises of support, and immediately after, under the auspices of Giovanni Giuriati he arranged several meetings in Rome with Gabriele D'Annunzio and was instrumental in organising his Impresa di Fiume.

-Between June to July 1920, Host-Venturi also opened a series of secret meetings with Croat, Montenegrin and Albanian separatists to explore the possibility of a concerted campaign that aimed to "prevent the consolidation of the so-called Yugoslavia".
+Between June and July 1920, Host-Venturi also opened a series of secret meetings with Croat (specifically the Croatian Committee), Montenegrin and Albanian separatists to explore the possibility of a concerted campaign that aimed to "prevent the consolidation of the so-called Yugoslavia".